rushilukka/rushilukka/README.md

-<h1 align="center">Hi 👋, I'm Rushi Lukka</h1>
+<h1 align="center">Rushi Lukka</h1>
-<h3 align="center">Jr Software Developer</h3>
+<h3 align="center">Software Engineer</h3>

 ---

 ### 🧑‍💻 About Me
-Hi!
-I’m Rushi Lukka, a passionate junior software developer with a knack for creating dynamic web and mobile applications.
-I enjoy solving complex problems and turning ideas into reality using code.
+Software Engineer with a knack for creating dynamic web and mobile applications.
+Currently working with **JavaScript** and **TypeScript**, and always exploring and learning new tools & technologies that can be effectively applied in real-world and social contexts.
+I enjoy solving complex problems and turning ideas into reality.
 ---
 ### 📫 Connect with Me:
 <p align="center">